Christian Chiropractors Association, Inc. 2550 Stover, B-102 Fort Collins, CO 80525 1.800.999.1970 970.482.1404

 it is probably the work of a fraudulent spirit.

-though it is not a method following God’s created order of anatomical circuitry.
+is not a method following God’s created order of anatomical circuitry.
+The important

 4. If the healing utilizes occult energy fields and forces which are associated with